Edited by: Keri Stooksbury

 3. Short Flights While Traveling Abroad (British Airways Avios)

 If you fly all the way to Europe, Asia, or even Australia, you might want to see more than 1 amazing city after traveling such a long way.
 Fortunately, you can use British Airways Avios to hop around from city to city on several continents rather than using cash for each additional flight.

-Make sure you’re looking for non-stop flights whenever possible since British Airways uses a distance-based award chart.
-This means they will add up the flight distance of each segment, which could push you into the next redemption tier of their chart and require more Avios.
+Make sure you’re looking for nonstop flights whenever possible since British Airways uses a distance-based award chart.
+This means BA will add up the flight distance of each segment, which could push you into the next redemption tier of its chart and require more Avios.

 Hot Tip: Check out some of the best ways to redeem British Airways Avios for some more inspiration.

-5. Round-trip to Europe on a Star Alliance Airline (United MileagePlus)
+4. Round-trip to Europe on a Star Alliance Airline (United MileagePlus)